Agriculture

 Collaboration & Coffee

-Quick lunch with a team of Soil Scientists and Data Analysts.
-Discuss a 'Smart Farm' project in Punjab.
-Explain how your new seeds will perform if soil salinity increases.
-Science is a team sport.
+Lunch is a quick affair with a team of Soil Scientists and Data Analysts.
+They are discussing a 'Smart Farm' project in Punjab.
+Ishaan explains how his new seeds will perform if the soil salinity increases.
+In this field, science is a team sport.

 4:00 PM